Skip to content

 If you connect it, Ledgerly runs a once-a-day background sync with the INR Deals service.
 That sync sends your INR Deals token, a publisher identifier, a random identifier that was generated on your device, and a range of dates.
 It does not send your transactions, your balances, or any of your spending data.
 When you choose to open an offer, Ledgerly opens an INR Deals affiliate link in your browser.

-The random identifier is not tied to your name and is not sent to us; we operate no server that could receive it.
+The random identifier is not tied to your name and is not sent to us; it stays between your device and INR Deals.
 If you never connect INR Deals, none of this takes place.

 What leaves your device, at a glance